KappaFace: Adaptive Additive Angular Margin Loss for Deep Face Recognition: Proposed method

+Alternatively, this approach relies on the momentum encoder introduced by He et al \cite{he2020momentum}.
+Under this setting, our CNN backbone architecture is commonly considered as the online encoder, and it is used to initialize the momentum encoder \cite{grill2020bootstrap}.
+Subsequently, a momentum update is introduced in order to address the issue of representations’ inconsistency arising due to the naive copying of the online encoder.
+The momentum update is provided as follows:

+where $\xi$ and $\Theta$ are the parameters of the momentum encoder and online encoder, respectively, and $m \in [0, 1)$ is a momentum coefficient.
+Finally, the representations from the momentum encoder are used in a similar way as shown in Eq.~\ref{eqn:mean_vmf_modified}.

+\textbf{Discussion.} Considering that the intermediate representations $\bar{z}_{i}$ are only used to compute corresponding class sums, the momentum encoder might be a desirable architectural choice as the dataset size increases.
+He et al.~\cite{he2020momentum} also argue that the representations stored in the memory bank are less consistent since they are updated when they are last seen.
+On the other hand, the momentum update on the encoder is performed every iteration \cite{he2020momentum}.
+As a result, even though the samples are encoded by different encoders (in different mini-batches), the difference among these encoders can be reduced.
+Although He et al.~\cite{he2020momentum} also demonstrate that the momentum encoder provides a better performance under contrastive learning setting, we report the effects of their explicit use with the vMF distribution in this work.

+We present our overall end-to-end architecture of KappaFace in Fig.~\ref{fig:overall}.
+The right-hand side demonstrates how~\SystemName~works with the memory buffer, whereas the left-hand side shows how we can integrate the momentum encoder.
+Overall, both approaches are used to approximate $\widehat{r}_{c}$, where the numerator in the Eq. \ref{eqn:mean_vmf_modified} is easily calculated on the fly.

-Computing individual class margins involves two factors to consider, which are their imbalance and difficultness degrees.
-Therefore, we present \textbf{sample concentration and population weights} that are recalculated once an epoch to update the final margin values.
-Initially, the concentration values $\kappa$ are normalized by subtracting mean and dividing by standard deviation as follows:
+Computing individual class margins involves two factors to consider: their imbalance degrees and learning difficulties.
+Therefore, we present \textbf{class concentration} and \textbf{population weights}, where concentration values are recalculated once an epoch to update the final additive margin values.
+Initially, the concentration values $\kappa$ are normalized by subtracting mean and dividing by the standard deviation as follows:

-Subsequently, the normalized values are used to calculate concentration weights following the formula below:
+Subsequently, the normalized values are used to calculate concentration weights using the formula below:

-where $\sigma$ is a well-known sigmoid function, whereas $\emph{T} \in (0, 1)$ is a hyper-parameter that denotes a temperature value. \\ \textbf{Discussion.} The smaller the temperature value, the closer the weights are scattered around 0.5.
-Also, note that the greater the concentration value than the mean, the smaller the concentration weight $w_{c}^{k}$ and vice versa.
-Here, the memory buffer plays a crucial role in computing all the concentration values.
+where $\sigma$ is a well-known sigmoid function, and $\emph{T} \in (0, 1)$ is a hyper-parameter that denotes a temperature value. \\

+\textbf{Note.} The smaller the temperature value, the closer the weights are scattered around 0.5, $\sigma(0) = 0.5$.
+Also, note that the greater the concentration value than is the mean, the smaller the concentration weight $w_{c}^{k}$, and vice versa.
+Here, the memory buffer or the momentum encoder plays a crucial role in computing all the concentration values.
 Thus, we can encourage the concentration values to be closer to the mean and less diverse.
-Moreover, the class hardness is determined by a relative concentration $\Tilde{\kappa_{c}}$ over the entire training dataset instead of its true value.
+Moreover, the class learning difficulty is determined by the relative concentration $\Tilde{\kappa_{c}}$ over the entire training dataset instead of its true value.